John Byabagambi

 John Byabagambi (born 8 May 1958) is a Ugandan engineer and politician.
-He was the Cabinet Minister for Karamoja Affairs, in the Cabinet of Uganda.
-He was appointed to that position on 6 June 2016, and was replaced by Mary Goretti Kitutu on 8 June 2021.
+He was the Cabinet Minister for Karamoja Affairs, in the Cabinet of Uganda from 6 June 2016 to 8 June 2021 and was replaced by Mary Goretti Kitutu.
 He previously served as Minister of Works and Transport between March 2015 and June 2016, replacing Abraham Byandala who was appointed Minister Without Portfolio.
-He is also the elected Member of Parliament, representing Ibanda County South, Ibanda District.
+He was also the elected Member of Parliament, representing Ibanda County South, Ibanda District.
 He was first elected to that position in 2001.

-Background and education
+Early life and education

 John Byabagambi was born in Ibanda District on 8 May 1958.
 He attended St. Leo's College Kyegobe in Fort Portal, for his O-Level education, graduating in 1973.
 For his A-Level studies, he studied at St. Henry's College Kitovu in Masaka, graduating in 1979.
 He holds the degree of Master of Science in Chemical Engineering.
 The university where he obtained his bachelor's degree is not stated.